-We are convinced that we will achieve our vision and mission through the continued execution of Ameren's strategy to invest in rate-regulated energy infrastructure, continuously improve performance and advocate for responsible energy policies.
-Our strategy will deliver superior value to our customers and shareholders.
+Ameren's strategy is to invest in rate-regulated energy infrastructure, continuously improve operating performance and advocate for responsible energy policies to deliver superior customer and shareholder value.
+I am pleased to report that we have been successfully executing this strategy for several years, and it is producing significant benefits for our customers and shareholders.